ryancheley/ryancheley.com/content/productivity/automating-the-file-creation.md

 	echo "Status: draft"  >> content/$$(echo $${category})/$$(echo $${title} | sed -e 's/[^[:alnum:]]/-/g' | tr -s '-' | tr A-Z a-z.md).md
 ```

-This allows me to type `make newpost` and generate a new file for me to start my new post in![ref]This is an issue with the code above when generating the slug.
+This allows me to type `make newpost` and generate a new file for me to start my new post in![ref]There is an issue with the code above when generating the slug.
 I want the slug to be all lower case, but there's nothing in the code that does that.
 That's a project for another day![/ref]